LaunchCode-Education-Archived/liftoff-OLD/tutorials/deploy-java/README.md

 The `name` will specify the unique name for our application, in this case `cheese-mvc`.
 The `buildpack` tells Cloud Foundry what type of application this is and how to manage it.
 The `path` is where to find our executable project, the fat JAR.

-Let’s try and deploy our app using `cf push`
+Now try and deploy the app using `cf push`

+The `cf push` command will try to deploy our application.
+It uploads the deployable JAR, configures the environment, and then tries to start our application.
 This will fail, but let’s try our hand with a little debugging.

 `cf logs cheese-mvc --recent`